BasicOrganizer/basicorganizer.github.io/basicplanner-privacy.md

 - Change app preferences (including the holiday country) in Settings at any time.
 - Opt-out of any optional features when they are implemented.
 - EEA/Norwegian users have rights under GDPR (access, rectification, erasure, portability, objection, complaint).
+- Users in the European Economic Area (including Norway) who believe their personal data has been handled in a way that does not comply with applicable law may **lodge a complaint with their local data protection supervisory authority**.
+In Norway this is **Datatilsynet** (https://www.datatilsynet.no).

 ### Right to Erasure ("Right to be Forgotten")